L4-L5 canal stenosis — overview and treatment options

 If you have been recommended for surgery for your condition but have concerns about the risks and difficulties involved, reach out to Laser Spine Institute.
 We can help you learn more about our minimally invasive spine surgery, which involves a less than 1-inch incision, an outpatient procedure and a shorter recovery period compared to traditional open neck or back surgery.^

-To learn more, contact our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our minimally invasive procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our minimally invasive procedures.